 The QT interval varies somewhat in the different leads.
 The difference between the shortest and the longest QT interval is the QT dispersion.
 Increased QT dispersion is associated with increased morbidity and mortality.
 This is presumably explained by a higher incidence of malignant ventricular arrhythmias.
-It has been suggested that the high risk of ventricular arrhythmias is due to vulnerability caused by marked local differences in the repolarization.
+It has been suggested that the high risk of ventricular arrhythmias is due to the vulnerability caused by marked local differences in repolarization.

 The electrical axis of the heart (heart axis)

 Although often ignored, assessment of the electrical axis is an integral part of ECG interpretation.
 The electrical axis reflects the average direction of ventricular depolarization during ventricular contraction.
-The direction of the depolarization (and thus the electrical axis) is generally alongside the hearts longitudinal axis (to the left and downwards).
-Figure 38 shows the coordinate system where the green area displays the range of normal heart axis.
+The direction of the depolarization (and thus the electrical axis) is generally alongside the heart’s longitudinal axis (to the left and downwards).
+Figure 38 shows the coordinate system where the green area displays the range of the normal heart axis.

 As evident from the figure, the normal heart axis is between –30° and 90°.
 If the axis is more positive than 90° it is referred to as right axis deviation.
 If the axis is more negative than –30° it is referred to as left axis deviation.
 The axis is calculated (to the nearest degree) by the ECG machine.
 The axis can also be approximated manually by judging the net direction of the QRS complex in leads I and II.
 The following rules apply: